-The Group operates in a growing and highly competitive marketplace with constant technology and process innovation.
-Therefore, it remains open to strategic investments to pursue growth objectives, accepting the risk that the anticipated benefits from these investments may not always be fully realised.
-The Group is open to making investment decisions in product and technological innovation, new compliance e-learning market sectors including M&A and partnership opportunities.
+The Group is open to making investment decisions in product and technological innovation, new compliance e-learning market sectors, including M&A and partnership opportunities.
 Its acceptance of risk is subject to ensuring that potential benefits and risks are fully understood and sensible measures to mitigate risk are established.